Connect with others who understand.

 Written by Daree Allen Nieves

-Keep reading to learn more about the connection between blood pressure and heart attacks — and how to protect your heart health.
+Learn more about hypertension, the connection between blood pressure and heart attack, and steps you can take to help protect your heart.

 Normal Blood Pressure vs. High Blood Pressure: What’s the Difference?